Albert-Z-Guo/Natural-Language-Processing/README.md

 # Natural-Language-Processing

-## Project on Golden Globes Host(s) and Awards identification via Tweets
+## Project on Golden Globes Host(s) and Awards Identification via Tweets

 Identification includes, but not limited to
 1. Host(s)